LangProc/langproc-cw/c_compiler.md

 ### Another Editor + Docker

 > Warning for Windows users: if you are running Windows and use this method, you may experience errors related to the line endings of your files.
-Windows uses the special characters CRLF to represent the end of a line, whereas Linux uses just LF.
+Windows uses the special characters CRLF (`\r\n`) to represent the end of a line, whereas Linux uses just LF (`\n`).
 As such, if you edit these files on Windows they are most likely to be saved using CRLF.
 See if you can change your editor to use LF file endings or, even better, see if your editor supports [EditorConfig](https://editorconfig.org/), which standardises formatting across all files based on the [.editorconfig](.editorconfig) file in the same folder as this file.

 1) Install [Docker](https://www.docker.com/products/docker-desktop/).
 If you are on Apple M1/M2, make sure to choose the Apple Silicon download.
 2) Open a terminal to the folder containing this file